City Guide for: Ampudia, Spain

 Medina de Rioseco

-Medina de Rioseco, known as the "City of the Admirals," boasts a rich history and impressive architecture.
-Visit the Iglesia de Santa María de Mediavilla, a stunning Gothic church, and take a boat trip on the Canal de Castilla.
+Medina de Rioseco, a historic town known as the "City of the Admirals," boasts a rich maritime past despite being located inland.
+Explore the Canal de Castilla, a remarkable feat of engineering, and visit the Iglesia de Santa María de Mediavilla, a stunning example of Gothic architecture.
+The town offers a glimpse into the region's history and culture.

 Travel Time